mithgil/picomotor-control/README.md

 ```bash
 lsusb
 ```
-and it should print
+and it should print something like:
 `Bus 001 Device 010: ID 104d:4000 Newport Corporation Picomotor Controller`

 where the ID is a crucial information.

-Try Loading USB Serial Drivers:
+Try Loading USB Serial Drivers with previous info:
 ```bash
 sudo modprobe usbserial vendor=0x104d product=0x4000
 ```
 Then check if a `/dev/ttyUSB*` device appears.
+**Note** this step is very **important**!
+Otherwise, you will give up programming in Linux.

 ## Step 5.
 Check Permissions